History of the Royal Marines: Second World War

 In January 1945, two further RM brigades were formed, 116th Brigade and 117th Brigade.
 Both were conventional infantry, rather than in the commando role.
 116th Brigade saw some action in the Netherlands, but 117th Brigade was hardly used operationally.

 A number of Royal Marines served as pilots during the Second World War.
 It was a Royal Marines officer who led the attack by a formation of Blackburn Skuas that sank the Königsberg.
 Eighteen Royal Marines commanded Fleet Air Arm squadrons during the course of the war, and with the formation of the British Pacific Fleet were well-represented in the final drive on Japan.
 Captains and majors generally commanded squadrons, whilst in one case Lt.
 Colonel R.C.
 Hay on HMS Indefatigable was Air Group Co-ordinator from HMS Victorious of the entire British Pacific Fleet.

-Throughout the war Royal Marines continued in their traditional roles of providing ships detachments and manning a proportion of the guns on cruisers and capital ships.
+Crews for the UK's landing craft were initially drawn from the Royal Navy, after 1 April 1943 this responsibility was transferred to the Royal Marines.
+RM officers did a preliminary 9 week course 6 at HMS Eastney and 3 weeks in craft at HMS Northney (Hayling Island).
+From there they were appointed to HMS Helder or HMS Effingham for 6 week courses in training with their crews.

 They also provided the crews for the UK's minor landing craft, and the Royal Marines Armoured Support Group manned Centaur IV tanks on D Day; one of these is still on display at Pegasus Bridge.

 Only one Marine (Corporal Thomas Peck Hunter of 43 Commando) was awarded the Victoria Cross in the Second World War for action at Lake Comacchio in Italy.
 Hunter was the most recent RM commando to be awarded the medal.

 The Royal Marines Boom Patrol Detachment under Blondie Haslar carried out Operation Frankton and provided the basis for the post-war continuation of the SBS.